Sheryl A. Barden, CAM

 As an aviation industry thought leader on employment issues, such as the aviation talent shortage and pilot professionalism, Sheryl has also contributed commentary at the National Transportation Safety Board’s Safety Symposium, in response to the 2009 Colgan Air accident.

 Sheryl holds a Bachelor of Science degree in Management with an emphasis in Personnel Management from Pennsylvania State University, and a MBA from the McLaren School of Business, at the University of San Francisco.
-In 2021, she also earned her Certified Aviation Manager certification.
+In 2021, she also earned her Certified Aviation Manager credential from the NBAA.